-It’s been just five years since PETA US, PETA UK, and their European and Asian affiliates combined their scientific expertise and formed the PETA International Science Consortium Ltd. This super-group of scientists from around the globe has formed partnerships with researchers in order to advance animal-free science.
+It’s been just five years since PETA, PETA U.K., and other PETA entities combined their scientific expertise and formed the PETA International Science Consortium Ltd. This super-group of scientists from around the globe has formed partnerships with researchers in order to advance animal-free science.
 And five years in, their collaborative efforts are already succeeding on a global scale.

 Here are three ways the Science Consortium works to replace animal testing: